Logo

 When your defenses are broken, Shroudfield doubles as a defensive ability, allowing you to safely disengage, reposition, and - thanks to Invigorating Revelation - reclaim much of your Toughness before enemies seriously threaten you again.

-In a worst-case scenario, with no Toughness and everything on cooldown, Thy Wrath Be Swift and Until Death (mandatory talents for all Zealots, no exceptions) provide a last-ditch safety net against being overwhelmed and stunlocked to death.
+In a worst-case scenario, with no Toughness and everything on cooldown, Thy Wrath be Swift and Until Death (mandatory talents for all Zealots, no exceptions) provide a last-ditch safety net against being overwhelmed and stunlocked to death.

-Q: Why no Holy Revenant?
+Q: Why no Holy Revenant? [ Holy Revenant ]

 A: With this build, every single talent point counts.
 There is hardly any breathing room at all.
 Even though it would only require dropping 1 other talent, Holy Revenant is not the right pick for this build.
 The reason for this is because more often than not, when Until Death triggers, it probably means you are in a truly terrible situation and your team is also probably dead or dying.
 With Holy Revenant, your instinct tells you to hold your position and keep fighting to regain a small portion of your HP.
 This is usually the wrong play.